 Dallas attorney J.J.
-Koch and former state District Judge Vickers "Vic" Cunningham (who's made headlines recently for rewarding his kids to marry within their race) are in a runoff for the Republican nomination for northern Dallas County's Precinct 2.
+Koch and former state District Judge Vickers "Vic" Cunningham are in a runoff for the Republican nomination for northern Dallas County's Precinct 2.
+Cunningham has made headlines recently for admitting he set up a living trust with a clause rewarding his children if they marry a white person.
 Whoever wins the runoff will face Democratic challenger Wini Cannon in the fall.
 With the retirement of longtime Commissioner Mike Cantrell, the seat is vacant for the first time since 1994.
 The court is divided into four districts and commissioners each serve a four-year term.
 More about the Dallas County Commissioners Court.

 Dallas County Democratic judges